 Choose one of the filters prepared in routing/firewall/bridge filter section.
+For more information about filters group, please see Bridge filter

 SRCC configuration

 In order for SRCC to work correctly, all the parameters (except the Coach end type) in the two following sections must be identical on every product of a train.